solenoid/demo/apps/docsify-docs/docs/tutorials/getting-started-with-mise.md

 ## Assumptions

-This guide is written for macOS users with `zsh` as the shell (macOS has zsh as the default shell).
+This tutorial is written for macOS users with `zsh` as the shell (macOS has zsh as the default shell).
 Please refer to the `mise` documentation if you use a different shell (yes fish is well supported along with bash).
 See [installing mise](https://mise.jdx.dev/installing-mise.html) or [getting started](https://mise.jdx.dev/getting-started.html) for all the options